phaidra/phaidra/README.md

 ###  Demo Startup

-After the following commands have finished, you will have a PHAIDRA instance running on <http://localhost:8899>, that you can visit in your browser.
+After the following commands have finished, you will have a PHAIDRA instance running on `http://localhost:8899`, that you can visit in your browser.
+See the screenshot below for what you can expect.

 ``` example
 cd compose_demo